• Skip to primary navigation

 This is how the Hulk works out before turning into a green raging machine.

-Bodybuilding legend Lou Ferrigno became worldwide famous after playing a challenger to Arnold Schwarzenegger in the documentary Pumping Iron.
+Bodybuilding legend Lou Ferrigno became worldwide famous after being a challenger to Arnold Schwarzenegger in the documentary Pumping Iron.
 He also won two Mr. Universe titles and the IFBB Mr. America at age 22.
 Lou Ferrigno is considered the most successful bodybuilder to get an acting career after the “Austrian Oak.”
-This article will look at Lou Ferrigno, aka the “Incredible Hulk’s”, full workout routine.
+This article from our team at Generation Iron will look at Lou Ferrigno, aka the “Incredible Hulk’s”, full workout routine.

 Things came full circle for Ferrigno at the 1975 Mr. Olympia competition.
 Even though he came third in his category, the producers of The Incredible Hulk noticed and cast him in the series, the show became a hit, and Lou Ferrigno received the moniker “Incredible Hulk.”
 Ferrigno says: